notrealqt/HCMIU-Escigma/README.md

 # Project Name
-Treasuare Explorer
+Maze Runner
 # Description
-In this project, we will be using the Java langague to create a 2D game that is called Treasure Explorer.
+In this project, we will be using the Java langague to create a 2D game that is called Maze Runne where player will continue running through a maze dungeon to find the key to escape from this dungeon.
+However, it isn't as easy as it sound.
+Playe will encounter many monsters that trying to block and fail the player's escape.
+Player have to fight those monsters and find the key to escape this whole dangerous dungeon.
 # School
 International University - HCMIU
 # Major